ryandata/bigdatabyrne/README.md

 ### Big Data Landscape

-This [blog post](https://mattturck.com/data2019/) and [associated infographic](http://mattturck.com/wp-content/uploads/2019/07/2019_Matt_Turck_Big_Data_Landscape_Final_Fullsize.png) have tracked the exploding numbers of players in the business of big data.
+This [blog post by Matt Turck](https://mattturck.com/data2019/) and [associated infographic](http://mattturck.com/wp-content/uploads/2019/07/2019_Matt_Turck_Big_Data_Landscape_Final_Fullsize.png) have tracked the exploding numbers of players in the business of big data.

 ### Venn Diagram of Data Science